-Kiosk security: 5 ways Esper secures your Android kiosk
+Kiosk security: 5 ways to secure your Android kiosk

 One of the biggest concerns with fleet device management is security,.
 We’re talking about physical and digital kiosk security here — how you protect your devices in the field.
 Esper offers a full suite of security features to keep prying eyes away from device settings and customizable options to keep devices from “walking off.”